MrBim/StudyGroupChallenges/README.md

   - You are allowed to use SASS / SCSS
   - It only needs to look good in your chosen browser, please state your browser when you share.
   - Bonus points for more browsers
+  - Checkboxes must be minumum 22px x 22px as this is minimum recomended size for touch .devices

 ## Timeframe
 This must be commited by **04/05/2018** (May 4th be with you)